I’m so happy to have you join us!

 - Give me your postal mailing address so I can send thank you notes and little gifts.

-As soon as you tell me those four things, I’ll email you and tell you I’ve put you on the Review Crew list.
+As soon as you tell me those three things, I’ll email to tell you I’ve put you on the Review Crew list.

 Thanks again for wanting to do this.
 Word of mouth is the very best way to sell books.
 Think about how you hear about books and authors … you find them because people talk about them either in person or in writing.
 And now you’re going to be that trusted source for other people!